CtrlK

 Conciseness

 The skill is dense and information-rich, but some sections include details Claude could infer or look up (e.g., listing every trigger keyword, explaining what prediction markets are).
-The trigger list is extremely long and could be trimmed.
-However, most content is domain-specific API knowledge that Claude wouldn't inherently know, so it's mostly efficient.
+The trigger list alone is very long.
+However, most content is genuinely novel domain knowledge (endpoint paths, error codes, gotchas) that Claude wouldn't know, so it's mostly efficient but could be tightened.

 2 / 3